 Many of our wards have protected meal times.
-Food and drinks are important for helping patients to recover so during these times we limit activity on the wards to make sure that patients can enjoy their meals and our staff are available to help any patients that need assistance.
+Food and drink are important for helping patients to recover.
+During these times we limit activity on the wards to make sure that patients can enjoy their meals and our staff are available to help any patients that need assistance.
 Whilst we ask visitors not to come onto the wards during mealtimes, please speak to us if you are a carer as special arrangements can be made for you to help with meals where appropriate.